alf-wchong/SER-Doxis-CSB-Helper/LocalDevEnv/EdgeTerminatedSSL/dualTrust-setup.md

 ```

 ### B. Link CA to NGINX
 NGINX needs to know which "Root" to trust.
-Copy the root cert from the CA volume to your NGINX config folder.
+Copy the root cert from the CA volume to the NGINX config folder.
 ```bash
 cp ./step/certs/root_ca.crt ./nginx/certs/root_ca.crt
 docker compose restart nginx
 ```

 ### C. Automated Enrollment (20,000 Users)
-Instead of manual files, your SecuredViewer Windows app should use the **ACME provisioner**.
+Instead of manual files, the SecuredViewer Windows app should use the **ACME provisioner**.
 Enable it on the CA:
 ```bash
 docker exec -it secured-v-ca step ca provisioner add acme --type ACME
 ```
-**SecuredViewer Windows App Logic:** Your app (using a library like `Certes` for .NET or `win-acme`) points to `https://ca.dx4localdev.duckdns.org:9000/acme/acme/directory`.
+**SecuredViewer Windows App Logic:** The app (using a library like `Certes` for .NET or `win-acme`) points to `https://ca.dx4localdev.duckdns.org:9000/acme/acme/directory`.
 It will automatically fetch a certificate, install it in the Windows Store, and use it for all future requests to `secured-webcube`.

 ---